 Are my assets protected against bankruptcy?

-In the event of True Wealth AG's bankruptcy, your investments will remain in the custody of the account-holding bank until you have instructed it to close your account and custody account or have transferred the asset management mandate to another asset manager.
-Your securities are booked as special assets with the account-holding bank, i.e. in the hypothetical event of bankruptcy of the account-holding bank they do not fall into the bankruptcy estate of the bank but remain your property.
-Only the cash balance would fall into the bankruptcy estate of the bank.
-In this case, the deposit guarantee for the first CHF 100'000 of your cash balance comes into play.
+In the event of True Wealth AG going bankrupt, your investments will remain with the account-holding bank until you instruct it to close your account and securities account or transfer the asset management mandate to another wealth manager.
+Your securities will be recorded as special assets at the account-holding bank.
+This means that, in the hypothetical event of the account-holding bank going bankrupt, they will not fall into the bank's bankruptcy estate but will remain your property.
+Only cash holdings would fall into the bankruptcy estate.
+The first CHF 100'000 of your cash holdings are covered by deposit insurance.

-However, the deposit guarantee may reach its limits in the event of a systemic bankruptcy of several large banks at the same time.
-For this reason, our portfolio proposals usually contain only a small cash quota (approx. 2%), which we need for portfolio-related reasons.
-For risk-averse investors, in addition to sight deposits with a government guarantee at BLKB, we use the ETF on short-dated Swiss federal bonds (so-called «Eidgenossen»).
+However, in the event of a systemic bankruptcy of several banks at the same time, the deposit guarantee may reach its limits.
+For this reason, our portfolio proposals generally contain only a small cash ratio of around one percent, which we require for portfolio technical reasons.
+For risk-averse investors, we use an ETF on short-term Swiss government bonds («Eidgenossen») in addition to the government-guaranteed demand deposits at BLKB.

 More questions in "Security"